connet-dev/connet/README.md

 ### Client

-Here is the full client `client-config.toml` configuration:
+To run in client mode, use `connet --config client-config.toml` command.
+Here is the full client `client-config.toml` configuration spec:
 ```toml
 [client]
 token = "client-token-1" # the token which the client uses to authenticate against the control server